andrew-lundy/hacking-with-swift/README.md

    * Use `SKLabelNode` to dynamically update the score.
    * Introduced to `SKEmitterNode` and used it create special effects - such as fire when the ball explodes.

+ ## Project12:
+  ### * Save persistent data and access it using `UserDefaults`.
+   * Introduced to `UserDefaults` and used the `set` and `object(forKey:)` methods to save and retrieve data from the defaults database.

+ ## Project13:
+  ### * Use Core Image filters and a UISlider to create a simple photo manipulation app.
+   * Use `UIImagePickerController` to import a photo that will be manipulated.
+   * Implement `CIContext` and `CIFilter` in order to process images using filters and a `UISlider` to change the intensity of those filters.
+   * Use `UIImageWriteToSavedPhotosAlbum` to save the manipulated photo to the photo album.